simontran7/dev-notes/perf-opt/memory.md

 | Tagged union    | Maximum alignment among all fields            | $\text{size of tag} + \text{size of largest variant} + \text{trailing padding}$                     |
 | Struct          | Maximum alignment among all fields            | $\text{size of fields} + \text{internal field padding} + \text{trailing padding}$                    |

 > **Note (Memory Layout)**\
 > In C, the order of fields of a struct is preserved exactly as written, while in Rust, the compiler _may_ reorder fields to reduce padding unless you use the `#[repr(C)]` attribute.

-## Handles Optimization

-Pointers occupy 8 bytes on 64-bit systems, which can significantly inflate the size of a struct.
-As a simple optimization, you can replace pointers with fixed-size handles (commonly u32 indices into an external array or arena).
-This reduces memory usage, eliminates padding, and ensures consistent layout across platforms.

-You're right — the pointer-to-`Bar` example is somewhat artificial unless `Bar` is large or shared.
-Here’s a more realistic and compelling example:

----

-## Handles Optimization
+## Handle-based Indirection Optimization

 On 64-bit systems, storing raw pointers increases struct size and can introduce unnecessary padding.
-Replacing pointers with fixed-size handles (typically `u32` indices into a pre-allocated, contiguous data structure such as a vector or arena) reduces memory footprint and improves cache locality, while also simplifying serialization and platform portability.
+Replacing pointers with fixed-size handles (typically `u32` indices, or multiple of 32 bits, into a pre-allocated, contiguous data structure such as a vector or arena) reduces memory footprint and improves cache locality, while also simplifying serialization and platform portability.

 Consider the following example: